 - Nationalise First World workplace standards throughout Australia, eliminating differentiation between states and territories

 - Enshrine Australia’s traditional Christian value of Sunday being a decent time of rest – reinstate double time penalty rates for any and all part of Sundays.
 If it is too expensive for a business to trade on a Sunday then the business owners deserve a day of rest as well.
 Treat it as a mental health day pursuant to a decent work-life balance.

-- In exchange, abolish penalty rates for Saturdays, but apply triple time penalty rates for Public Holidays – because that’s what they are – public holidays for all Australians, not just taxpayer-funded public servant elites.
+- Apply triple time penalty rates for Public Holidays – because that’s what they are – public holidays are for all Australians, not just taxpayer-funded public servant elites.

 - Retain Fair Work Australia but overhaul its charter and management – national workplace mediator – why change the name and business cards, just weed out Labor’s deadwood

 - Union membership remains voluntary – weed out the official corruption and criminalise slush funds

 - Uphold Australian democratic values in respecting freedoms of association

 - Scrap all enterprise agreements, since these are making Australia uncompetitive and killing local industry and careers with them – like Ford and Holden

 - Harmonise wage levels and entitlements to trade and professional skill levels across industries.
 Nationalise all workplace legislation including workplace awards and Workcover – scrap all state/territory involvement

 - No Australian Workplace Agreements or contracts where one employer – consistent with Tax Office recognition of Pay As You Go personal services income tax law